TdewT/javr_domain/readme.md

 # API

 ## 1. Token

 To use site's api you need to get yourself a token, which will be generated after sending GET request on `http://website.address/api/token`

 > [!NOTE]
 > If you send token request while already having one assigned, you will get a new one.

+>[!IMPORTANT]
+> Current token system will most likely be replaced in the future.

 ### Python example